agf012/Python_Portfolio/README.md

 ## Making Choices

-In this analysis, we made the pyhton make choices.
+In this analysis, we made the python make choices.
 ```python
 num = 37
 if num > 100: